What is the EIS?

 What is EIS Advance Assurance?

-This is a service offered by HMRC which companies planning to raise money under EIS may choose to use (it’s not a requirement).
+This is a service offered by HMRC companies planning to raise money under EIS may choose to use (it’s not a requirement).

 If a company has received Advance Assurance it means it has received a letter from HMRC confirming the company's proposed share issue would qualify for EIS tax relief, based on the information the company provided.